 This fund category includes investments in five private equity fund-of-funds, which invest in private investment funds.
 Both Aberdeen U.S. Private Equity VI, L.P. and Fund VIII, are buyout fund-of-funds, offer a concentrated multi-manager approach with multiple private equity managers along with selective co-investments and secondary investments and focuses on small-to-medium sized companies.
-Horsley Bridge Venture XI, L.P. and Fund XIII are venture capital fund-of-funds, both are expected to invest in established and emerging private equity managers providing seed and early stage exposure to the technology sector in the United States, Europe and Asia.
+Horsley Bridge Venture XI, L.P. and Fund XIII are venture capital fund-of-funds, investing in established and emerging private equity managers providing seed and early-stage exposure to the technology sector in the United States, Europe and Asia.

 Pantheon is a global private equity fund-of-funds manager.
-The Pantheon Global Select 2018 fund, will invest in growth equity, mega-buyouts, large buyout, small/mid buyout, and special situations strategies with one opt-out provision for early-stage venture capital, and two opt-in allocations for secondary investments, and co-investments.
-The fund intends to focus geographically on the U.S. 50%-60%, Europe 20%-30%, and Asia/Rest-of-World 15%-25%.
+The Pantheon Global Select 2019 fund invests in growth equity, mega-buyouts, large buyout, small/mid buyout, and special situations strategies with one opt-out provision for early-stage venture capital, and two opt-in allocations for secondary investments, and co-investments.
+The fund is geographically diverse, with 50%-60% of assets to be invested in the U.S., 20%-30% in Europe, and 15%-25% in Asia/other.